-In the present political situation in South Africa when the Nationalist Government has gone all out to smash the people's political organisations and the trade union movement through the Suppression of Communism Act and its anti-trade union legislation, it becomes important to call upon and to stimulate every class to wage its own battles.
-It becomes even more important that all democratic forces be united and the opportunities for such united front are growing every day.
-On March 3, 1955 a non-colour-bar trade union centre is formed.
-On June 26 the same year "in the most spectacular and moving demonstration this country has ever seen" 2,844 delegates of the people adopt the Charter and 4 months thereafter more than 1,000 women of all races stage a protest march to Pretoria to put their demands to the Government-all this in the course of one year.
-In fact, the rise of the Congress Movement and the powerful impact it exerts on the political scene in the country is due precisely to the fact that it has consistently followed and acted on the vital policy of democratic unity.
-It is precisely because of the same reason that the Congress Movement is rapidly becoming the real voice of South Africa.
-If this united front is strengthened and developed the Freedom Charter will be transformed into a dynamic and living instrument and we shall vanquish all opposition and win the South Africa of our dreams during our lifetime.
+In the present political situation in South Africa when the Nationalist government has gone all out to smash the people's political organisation and the trade union movement through the Suppression of Communism Act and its anti-trade union legislation, it becomes important to call upon and to stimulate every class to wage its own battles.
+It becomes even more important that all democratic forces be united and the opportunities for such a united front are growing every day.
+On 3 March 1955 a non-colour-bar trade union centre is formed.
+On June 26 the same year in the most spectacular and moving demonstration this country has ever seen, 2 844 delegates of the people adopt the Charter, and four months thereafter more than 1 000 women of all races stage a protest march to put their demands to the government - all this in the course of one year.

+The rise of the Congress movement and the powerful impact it exerts on the political scene in the country is due precisely to the fact that it has consistently followed and acted on the vital policy of democratic unity.
+It is precisely because of the same reason that the Congress movement is rapidly becoming the real voice of South Africa.
+If this united front is strengthened and developed the Freedom Charter will be transformed into a living instrument and we shall vanquish all opposition and win the South Africa of our dreams during our lifetime.